wind-press/windpress/readme.txt

 For instance:
 Free version 1.**0**.4
 Pro version 1.**1**.4

+= 3.2.1 =
+* **New**: Porting the Tailwind CSS v4 specific integration features to the Tailwind CSS v3: Autocompletion, Sort, and Class name to CSS
+* **Improve**: The Play Observer regenerates the CSS only if new classes are added to the DOM

 = 3.2.0 =
 * **New**: Tailwind CSS v3 support has been added